Mississippi baby

 The Mississippi baby (born 2010) is a Mississippi girl who in 2013 was thought to have been cured of HIV.
 She had contracted HIV at birth from her HIV-positive mother.
 Thirty hours after the baby was born, she was treated with intense antiretroviral therapy.
 When the baby was about 18 months old, the mother did not bring the child in for scheduled examinations for the next five months.
 When the mother returned with the child, doctors expected to find high levels of HIV, but instead the HIV levels were undetectable.
 The Mississippi baby was thought to be the other person, after the "Berlin patient," to have been cured of HIV.
 As a result, the National Institutes of Health planned to conduct a worldwide study on aggressive antiretroviral treatment of newborn infants of mothers with HIV infections.
 It was thought that aggressive antiretroviral therapy on newborn infants might be a cure for HIV.
 On July 10, 2014, however, it was reported that the child was found to be infected with HIV.

-Whether the worldwide study planned by the National Institutes of Health will be conducted remains uncertain.
+The worldwide study planned by the NIH continues in 2023 at 50 sites as clinical trial NCT02140255 under the same principal investigator.